midtown-ai/glossary/glossary/i.md

  ~ data compression where the encoder compress the data (not always) Ex: 2 images of lions.
 Instead of a comparing pixel to pixel, first encode the image to extract similarities and then compare the similarities.
 The translation from pixels to similarities is done by an encoder.
 First, let’s call encoder the process that produce the “new features” representation from the “old features” representation (by selection or by extraction) and decoder the reverse process.
 Dimensionality reduction can then be interpreted as data compression where the encoder compress the data (from the initial space to the encoded space, also called latent space) whereas the decoder decompress them.
 Of course, depending on the initial data distribution, the latent space dimension and the encoder definition, this compression/representation can be lossy, meaning that a part of the information is lost during the encoding process and cannot be recovered when decoding.

  See also [I], [Encoder], [Image Decoder]

+# Image Enhancement

+ A type of [image processing] used to improve the appearance of an image by adjusting brightness, contrast, or reducing noise.

+ See also [I], ...

 # Image Filter